-Unlike “donating plasma” but still receiving cash, donation of hair means you’re giving it away completely without any monetary compensation.
+Unlike “donating plasma” but still receiving cash, donating hair means you’re giving it away completely without any monetary compensation.

-You’d probably get teary-eyed doing it too, since most of the recipients are kids and adults who suffered from medical hair loss.
+You’d probably get teary-eyed doing it too, as most of the recipients are kids and adults who suffer from medical hair loss.

 Most people who want to sell their hair go straight to Hair Sellon.

-What I like best about this site is the calculator.
+What I like best about this site is their hair price calculator.